 Manuel shares, “I come from a humble background and my parents raised me to get an education, give back and live a good life.”
 Leaving a gift by naming City of Hope as a beneficiary of his life insurance policy is just one way he is giving back.
 “I’m thankful that because of the Army, I was able to afford the care I needed, and now I’m in a position to offer this gift.”

-Due to side effects of his treatment, Manuel retired from the Army in 2015 at the rank of colonel, and feels blessed to be able to devote himself to his children, now 10 and 13, and his wife of over 30 years.
+Due to side effects of his treatment, Manuel retired from the Army in 2015 at the rank of colonel, and feels blessed to be able to devote himself to his children and his wife of over 30 years.
 “City of Hope gave me my life back.
-With young children, I am taking advantage of this blessing I was given.
+I am taking advantage of this blessing I was given.
 I’m not just living, I’m thriving.”